thomsch98/php7-composer-docker-image/README.md

 # php7-composer-docker-image

-php7 installed on to of an Alpine base image.
+php7 installed on top of an Alpine base image.

 Additional modules (check with php -m for aomplete list)